mvolkmann/blog/src/swift.md

 }
 ```

+In structs that do not define an initializer (`init` method),
-A default memberwise initializer is provided for a structs and classes.
+a default memberwise initializer is provided.
-This has arguments labels that match the property names
+This has argument labels that match the property names
 and are in the order in which the properties are defined.
+No default memberwise initializer is provided for classes.

+An instance of a struct or class is created by
+calling the struct name as a function,
+passing arguments required by an initializer.
+Note that unlike in many other languages,
+use a `new` keyword is not required.

 ```swift
 // Create an instance using the provided memberwise initializer.